Sikes Adobe Historic Farmstead

 Zenas Sikes died in surgery in April 1881 as a result of being kicked by a horse on his leg twice.
 Eliza used the insurance payments in part to remodel the house extensively and upgrade the furnishings.
 She also continued the wheat farming business.
 The family’s fortunes slowly declined in the decade after Zenas’ death.
 Wheat became less profitable as competition grew and the land became less fertile.
 The family began a dairy operation.
 The remains of the old creamery are still on the site.
 Debts piled up and in 1897 the property was sold to August Barnett for $10 to pay off the mortgages he held on the property.
 In 1917 the house was purchased, along with the buildings in the Bernardo community, as part of the Lake Hodges Dam project, initiated by Col. Ed Fletcher.

-The Sikes and their neighbors became founders of a community of pioneer farmers that settled the former Rancho Bernardo in the 1870s and developed the region into productive agricultural lands that supported a rural society.
+Farming: The Sikes and their neighbors became founders of a community of pioneer farmers that settled the former Rancho Bernardo in the 1870s and developed the region into productive agricultural lands that supported a rural society.
 Settlement of the agricultural hinterland was critical to the infant city of San Diego.
 Farmers were desperately needed to feed the expanding urban population and provide markets for local business.